gbdu/project_sid/README.md

-        project_sid :
+##project_sid:
+##based on: 1.4-alpha

 This is a basic form of AI, his name is Ned and he is a type of "sid"

-**based on: 1.4-alpha

 demo for latest version:
 ![latest_screencast](/screencasts/latest.gif)